utkarsh-1602/interview-approaches/frontend-concepts/reactjs/Readme.md

 ### What is Virtual DOM ?
 - It is JavaScript representation of the real DOM.
 - When changes are made to the data or state of a web application, React re-renders the components affected by those changes.
-- Instead of directly manipulating the Real DOM for every change, React first updates the Virtual DOM.
+Instead of directly manipulating the Real DOM for every change, React first updates the Virtual DOM.
-- React then compares the updated Virtual DOM with the previous version to determine the minimal set of changes needed to update the Real DOM.
-Finally, React applies only those necessary changes to the Real DOM, resulting in efficient updates.
+- In React, when changes are made to the virtual DOM, React compares these changes to the previous version of the virtual DOM.
+This process is known as **reconciliation**.
+React's reconciliation algorithm efficiently determines what changes need to be made to the actual DOM in order to reflect the changes made in the virtual DOM.

 ### What is difference between Elements and Components ?